-ECTS Credits Hours per week 4,5 S Winter term Instruction language
+ECTS Credits Hours per week 4,5 Term Instruction language Winter term de

 The assessment consists of an 1h written exam following Art.
 4, para.
 2, clause 1 of the examination regulation.
 The grade for this course equals the grade of the written exam.